bill-unitech2021/Work_Log_as_Phd/README.md

 - [ ]  Paper reading and Writing, work on **Paper_1**, **(daily)**
 - [ ]  There are 4 meetings today:
-  - [ ]  ADS-B kick-off meeting: show the slides for XAI use case
+  - [X]  ADS-B kick-off meeting: show the slides for XAI use case

+    - Follow up: use case, something to support the use case, maybe talk to somebody.
   - [X]  DTAC montag meeting: submit documents

-    - Follow up: make a diagram for the work flow
+    - Follow up: make a diagram for the workflow.
-    - Get clearer idea about the server
+    - Follow up: Get clearer idea about the server.
-    - Handover Work with Hendrik
+    - Follow up: Handover Work with Hendrik.
   - [ ]  Smart-Pouch weekly meeting: show slides for the methodology workflow
   - [ ]  Use-case brain storming meeting: discuss with and learn from Hendrik